charles-uno/Bloodlines/06_how_to_gm.md

 **how to guide your players -- especially new ones -- as they figure out their characters**

-**coming up with Service** you can play this out with your players, or just figure it out OOC.
+**coming up with Service** you can play this out with your players, or just figure it out OOC. in either case, keep in mind that the PCs will almost certainly be given flawed and/or incomplete information.
+They are striking out into the unknown, after all.

 **Conservation of Details.** Only use as many NPCs and locations as you need.
 Players can only keep track of so much.